ChiragV/twaddle/README.md

 ## Ideas
 #### Group buying : The basic idea of group buying is that buyers come together to approach a vendor about buying a particular product in bulk ( at discounted price ).
+#### Why OTT platforms don't provide option to watch movie with family where controversial scene can be removed.
+#### Alert me if my favorite show/movie ( i.e. added to "My List" ) is leaving Netflix in near future so we better watch it early.

+## Finance
+#### Why US finance companies(like fidelity ) don't show XIRR (Extended Internal Rate of Return ) returns of my investment.
+This is ( best and only ) method used to calculate (actual) returns on investments where there are multiple transactions happening at different times

 ## Math
-#### In school I never understood what the "Vector" means ?
-I wish someone had said it is nothing but list of values.
-"Scalar" is another such word.
+#### In school I never understood what the "Vector" or "Scalar" means.